BlackBird-6/blotto/README.md

 SHOW_ALL_TOURNEY_SCORES = False          # Print full or truncated leaderboard (when MODE=3)
 ```

-Alternatively, you can override these defaults dynamically via CLI arguments without modifying the file.
+Alternatively, you can also override these defaults dynamically via CLI arguments, without modifying the file.

 ```bash
 python blotto.py --SCORE_MODE w41 --extend_algos w11 w12 extra --MODE 3 --SHOW_ALL_SCORES